-The small comarca of Moianès is the perfect size for a weekend break, where all the most interesting visits are within easy reach of one another.
+The small region of Moianès is the perfect size for a weekend break, where all the most interesting visits are within easy reach of one another.
 That doesn’t mean that two and a half days is a sufficient amount of time to discover everything, but it is long enough to get a good feel for the place and to enjoy very diverse heritage sites and natural features.

-WITH THE COLLABORATION OF BARCELONA ÉS MOLT MÉS AND THE DIPUTACIÓ DE BARCELONA.
+IN COLLABORATION WITH BARCELONA ÉS MOLT MÉS AND THE DIPUTACIÓ DE BARCELONA

-You can also take a look at the Ice Wells, which date back to the 17 th and 18 th centuries.
-The four separate and very large wells are unique in the Mediterranean and demonstrate the importance of the ice industry in the pre-industrial age.
+You can also take a look at the Ice Wells, which date back to the 17th and 18th centuries.
+The four separate and very large wells are unique in the Mediterranean and demonstrate the importance of the ice industry in the pre–Industrial Age.
 Their proximity to Barcelona and the cold winters in this spot worked in their favour.
 One of the wells has recently been restored to make it suitable for visitors to enter its chilly depths.

-Once you reach the Plaça Major, you can feast your eyes on the wide range of architectural details on all sides: the 13 th century vaults, the Santa Maria Church, built between the 17 th and 18 th centuries, and the engravings on the vicarage.
-Just off the square, you will find the Rafael Casanova House Museum (on the street of the same name), birthplace of the Chief Councillor of Barcelona and symbol of the Catalan resistance against the Bourbon troops in 1714.
-The same building also houses the Museum of Archaeology and Palaeontology, which is closely linked to the Toll Caves we visited this morning.
+Once you reach Plaça Major, you can feast your eyes on the wide range of architectural details on all sides: the 13th-century vaults; the Santa Maria Church, built between the 17th and 18th centuries; and the engravings on the vicarage.
+Just off the square, you'l find the Rafael Casanova House Museum (on the street of the same name), birthplace of the Chief Councillor of Barcelona and symbol of the Catalan resistance against the Bourbon troops in 1714.
+The same building also houses the Museum of Archaeology and Palaeontology, which is closely linked to the Toll Caves you visited this morning.

-Day 3, Morning: A Day in L’Estany
+Day 3: A day in L’Estany

 The Visitors Centre is situated in part of the former outbuildings of the Santa Maria de L’Estany Monastery, a fine example of the Romanesque style.
 Of particular note are the tops of the columns in the cloister: 72 capitals decorated with sculpted biblical scenes, heraldic icons and plant motifs.
 Founded in 1080, the monastery also contains a truly Gothic image of Mary sculpted out of a single block of alabaster.